Battery maintenance guide for Perth homes

 - Avoid extreme states of charge: If possible, keep battery between 20-80% for daily cycling (some systems do this automatically)

-- Minimize high-power events: Rapid charging/discharging creates more heat and stress
+- Minimise high-power events: Rapid charging and discharging creates more heat and stress

-- Optimize VPP participation: While VPP events add cycles, the revenue often justifies slightly faster degradation
+- Weigh up VPP participation: VPP events add cycles, though the revenue often justifies slightly faster degradation

 - Keep software updated: Manufacturers continuously improve battery management algorithms